Eswari-Priya/Tindog/README.md

 TinDog Starting Files
-<h1> TinDog</h1>
+###TinDog###
-<p> This is a online shopping website ,where people could find all kinds of breeds of dogs and choose their best companion!</p>
+-This is a online shopping website ,where people could find all kinds of breeds of dogs and choose their best companion!